awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

   The result is an IAM role ARN, instead of the AWS STS session ARN\.

-For instructions on how to configure the `ClusterRole` and `ClusterRoleBinding` to grant the `eks-connector` service account privilege to impersonate the mapped user, see [Granting access to a user to view Kubernetes resources on a cluster](connector-grant-access.md)\.
-Make sure that in the template, `%IAM_ARN%` is replaced with the IAM ARN of the AWS Management Console user\.
+For instructions on how to configure the `ClusterRole` and `ClusterRoleBinding` to grant the `eks-connector` service account privilege to impersonate the mapped user, see [Granting access to an IAM principal to view Kubernetes resources on a cluster](connector-grant-access.md)\.
+Make sure that in the template, `%IAM_ARN%` is replaced with the IAM ARN of the AWS Management Console IAM principal\.

 ## Console error: `... is forbidden: User ... cannot list resource “... in API group”` at the cluster scope<a name="symp-rbac"></a>

 Consider the following problem\.
-The Amazon EKS Connector has successfully impersonated the requesting AWS Management Console user in the target Kubernetes cluster\.
-However, the impersonated user doesn't have RBAC permission on Kubernetes API operations\.
+The Amazon EKS Connector has successfully impersonated the requesting AWS Management Console IAM principal in the target Kubernetes cluster\.
+However, the impersonated principal doesn't have RBAC permission for Kubernetes API operations\.

-To resolve this issue, as the cluster administrator, you must grant the appropriate level of RBAC privileges to individual Kubernetes users\.
-For more information and examples, see [Granting access to a user to view Kubernetes resources on a cluster](connector-grant-access.md)\.
+To resolve this issue, as the cluster administrator, grant the appropriate level of RBAC privileges to individual Kubernetes users\.
+For more information and examples, see [Granting access to an IAM principal to view Kubernetes resources on a cluster](connector-grant-access.md)\.

 ## Console error: **Amazon EKS can't communicate with your Kubernetes cluster API server\.
 The cluster must be in an ACTIVE state for successful connection\.
 Try again in few minutes\.**<a name="symp-con"></a>